padmasre/aws_challenge_lab_web_app/README.md

-# aws_challenge_lab_web_app
+# AWS Challenge

-Host a three tier web application on AWS for managing a café
+Created an end to end Operation Playbook for hosting a three tier web application on AWS.
+[Link](playbook/Operations_PlaybookCompleted.pdf) to the Playbook